 Liability is a consideration for all investor types.
 Managed accounts provides investors with little protection on margin calls should market volatility increase dramatically or risk management skills decline or disappear by a CTA manager.
 For example, an SMA funded with US$1M may have a US$5M trading level and a US$750K margin level.
 Short positions have unlimited risk and if the account value were to decline by an amount greater than US$250K in a day on a US$5M position, the investor is on the hook for an amount that exceeds the funding level in order to maintain the position.
 The responsibility is in the name of the account holder to bring the account back to initial margin once maintenance has been breached.
 Pools, on the other hand, limit the investor risk to what’s been funded in the account.
 It’s the responsibility of the manager to ensure that maintenance margins are maintained otherwise in the event of a forced liquidation or a default, the pool operator is on the hook for funds that exceed the value of investor equity.

 The transparency of SMAs is an important marketing tool for managers and provides investors with a level of comfort.
 With managed accounts investors can visually see positions daily.
 Many managers find this appealing as they can more easily share their strategy with their investors, leading to fewer phone calls and e-mail inquiries into the execution of a strategy.
 On the other hand, some managers see this as a con because such transparency risks “giving away” proprietary strategies.
 Most learn over time that reverse engineering is harder than it looks.
-Moreover, vetting investors through due diligence processes can ferret out those with nefarious intentions reducing the likelihood of intellectual property or proprietary trading theft.
+Moreover, vetting investors through due diligence processes can ferret out those with nefarious intentions.
+This reduces the likelihood of intellectual property or proprietary trading theft.
 Building a network of best-in-class accountants, lawyers, introducing brokers and futures commission merchants will help in this process.

 Pros through the lens of an Investor